-This article provides a detailed response to: In the era of big data, how can analytics be used to predict candidate success and fit within an organization?
-For a comprehensive understanding of Interviewing, we also include relevant case studies for further reading and links to Interviewing best practice resources.
+This article provides a detailed response to: How Can Big Data Analytics Predict Candidate Success in Recruitment?
+[Complete Guide] For a comprehensive understanding of Interviewing, we also include relevant case studies for further reading and links to Interviewing templates.

 Predictive analytics in talent acquisition involves analyzing a wide range of data points about candidates to predict their future job performance and cultural fit.
 This can include data from resumes, social media profiles, previous job performances, psychometric assessments, and more.
 By identifying patterns and correlations within this data, organizations can make more informed hiring decisions.
 For instance, a study by McKinsey highlighted that organizations using data-driven hiring strategies can improve the quality of their hires by up to 80%.
 This significant improvement is attributed to the ability of analytics to provide objective insights that reduce biases and assumptions in the hiring process.